ikenox/comment-api-on-gae/README.md

 For example, this API can be called from a commenting form which is put into your blog site.
 By using this API your commenting form can post a comment, delete a comment and get the list of comments.

+### Purpose of this project

-This project is built in order to learn about followings.
+A purpose of this project is learning about followings.
 - Clean Architecture
 - Domain Driven Design
 - Microservices Architecture (just a little)